dashohoxha/killercoda-scenarios/linux-cli/lesson8/step1.md

    file.
 The option `-T` or `--files-from` includes in the archive only the files listed in the given file.
-In this case we are reading the list of files from `-`, which means the _stdin_ and is the list of files comming from the command `find`.
+In this case we are reading the list of files from `-`, which means the _stdin_ and is the list of files coming from the command `find`.
 Then we are passing the output of `tar` to `gzip` in order to compress it.

    We can also use the options `z` or `j` to compress the archive: